Director’s Message

 Principal Investigator, California Health Interview Survey

-Professor and Fred and Pamela Wasserman Endowed Chair, Department of Health Policy and Management, UCLA Fielding School of Public Health
+Professor and Fred W. and Pamela K. Wasserman Endowed Chair, Department of Health Policy and Management, UCLA Fielding School of Public Health